pbarovsky/mock_ext_react/README.md

 - Support for any resources: AJAX (fetch, XMLHttpRequest) and other requests.
 - Easy mocks management: add, edit and delete mocks in the extension interface.
 - Light and dark theme.
+- Selecting the type of display of saved mocks (list/table).
+- Exporting and importing mocks in json format.
+- Handy json editor.
+- Nice UI.

 ## How it works